Emanuel School

 Emanuel School is a private, co-educational day school in Battersea, south-west London.
-The school was founded in 1594 by Anne Sackville, Lady Dacre and Queen Elizabeth I and occupies a 12-acre (4.9 ha) site close to Clapham Junction railway station.
+The school was founded in 1594 by Anne Sackville, Lady Dacre and Queen Elizabeth I and today occupies a 12-acre (4.9 ha) site close to Clapham Junction railway station.

-The school is part of the Headmasters' and Headmistresses' Conference and at the start of the 2017–18 academic year had 907 pupils between the ages of ten and eighteen, paying fees of £17,997 per year.
+The school is part of the Headmasters' and Headmistresses' Conference and at the start of the 2022-23 academic year had 1081 pupils between the ages of ten and eighteen, paying fees of £7,687 per term.
 It teaches the GCSE and A-Level syllabuses.

 History

 Emanuel School is one of five schools administered by the United Westminster Schools' Foundation.
 It came into being by the will of Anne, Lady Dacre, dated 1594.
 She was the daughter of Sir Richard Sackville by his wife Winifred, a daughter of Sir John Bruges (otherwise Brydges), Lord Mayor of London in 1520-21.
 Her brother was Thomas Sackville, 1st Earl of Dorset.
 She married Gregory Fiennes of Herstmonceaux and Chelsea, 10th Baron Dacre, in November 1558.
-He died on 25 September 1594 and she followed him, dying on 14 May (buried 15 May) 1595.
+He died on 25 September 1594 and she followed him the next year.